mchpTestArea/mchv230vac1.5kw-33ck64mc105-pmsm-foc-pll-pfc/README.md

      <img  src="images/VDC_measure.png" width="550"/></p>

 > **Note:**</br>
-> In the event of any discrepancies, please refer to the Board Inspection Checklist section in the Motor Control High Voltage 230VAC-1.5kW Development Board User’s Guide [(DS70005576)](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU16/ProductDocuments/UserGuides/Motor-Control-High-Voltage-230VAC-1.5kW-Dev-Board-Users-Guide-DS70005576.pdf).
+> Please refer to the Board Inspection Checklist section in the Motor Control High Voltage 230VAC-1.5kW Development Board User’s Guide [(DS70005576)](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU16/ProductDocuments/UserGuides/Motor-Control-High-Voltage-230VAC-1.5kW-Dev-Board-Users-Guide-DS70005576.pdf) to verify the power supply outputs of the Development Board when a functional failure is suspected or observed.

 9. Run or stop the motor by pressing the push button **BUTTON 1**.
 The motor should start spinning smoothly in one direction.
 Ensure that the motor is spinning smoothly without any vibration.
 The LED **LED2** is turned **ON** to show the button is pressed to start the motor.